intelligenxe/.github/CONTRIBUTING.md

 5. **Request** a demo meeting and/or submit your model’s URL and evaluation test results.
 6. **Submit** a Pull Request.

-For more details, please use the [Strategist MVP](https://github.com/orgs/intelligenxe/projects/4) project.
+Depending on your model choice, for more details use the [Strategist-modular-MVP project](https://github.com/orgs/intelligenxe/projects/8) or [Strategist-small-MVP project](https://github.com/orgs/intelligenxe/projects/7).

 ---